DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-6/beyond-compression/_index.md

 We can use gating to do the opposite of compression.
 We can turn down the quiet sounds that we might not want in our recording.
 I'll look at the Hurray For the Riff Raff recording and use Gating and dynamic split to clean up the recording.

+> Instead of Gating we can try to use an Expander, which is like a Gate but has a ratio control.

 > Useful Reaper hint:
 >
 > - Marquee zoom: cmd + option + right drag.
 Zooms in on the selected area.